CastroForGeorgia/GA-5/_pages/about.md

 title: About Andres Castro
 description: Meet Andres Castro, a working-class leader and software engineer running for Congress in Georgia’s 5th District to fight for families, equality, and bold, people-powered solutions.
 permalink: /about/
-image: '/images/about-me-photo.jpg'
+image: '/images/about-me.jpg'

 ---
-Here's the rewritten version of your "About Andres Castro" page using the **inverted pyramid** journalism style, which prioritizes the most important information first:

----

-# About Andres Castro
+# About Me

-**Andres Castro is a working-class leader and software engineer running for Congress in Georgia’s 5th District, fighting for economic justice, universal healthcare, and civil rights.**
+**I’m Andres Castro—a working-class leader, software engineer, and community advocate running for Congress in Georgia’s 5th District.
+My core mission is to fight for economic justice, Medicare for All, and civil rights, ensuring that working families have a real voice in Washington.**

-Born to an immigrant mother from Acapulco, Mexico, Andres grew up in **Marietta and Powder Springs**, facing poverty, racism, and systemic barriers.
-Despite these challenges, he earned a **Computer Science degree** from Kennesaw State University and built a successful engineering career, becoming a **homeowner in Oakland City, Atlanta**.
+I know firsthand what it’s like to struggle.
+Growing up in **Marietta and Powder Springs** with an immigrant mother from **Acapulco, Mexico**, I faced poverty, racism, and systemic barriers.
+Determination carried me through **Kennesaw State University**, where I earned a **Computer Science degree** while juggling jobs to pay the bills.
+Today, I’m proud to be a **homeowner in Oakland City, Atlanta**, a testament to the resilience of working people everywhere.

-Now, he's running for Congress to ensure no one is left behind.
-His platform focuses on:
-- **Economic Justice** – Living wages, strong unions, and affordable housing.
-- **Medicare for All** – Universal healthcare as a human right.
-- **Civil Rights** – Fighting for equality, including LGBTQ+ and marginalized communities.
-- **Open Government** – Transparency and accountability to the people.
-- **Tech for Good** – Ensuring AI and innovation serve people, not corporate greed.

-Andres believes in **bold, people-powered solutions** to build a fairer future for all.
+But no accomplishment matters without the people we love. **My wife**, a committed feminist advocate, has taught me the value of standing firm—even when facing political divides.
+Her parents and I don’t always see eye to eye politically, but we share a deep commitment to strong family ties and hard work. **My younger brother**, who is finishing his last year of service in the Coast Guard, and **my older sister**, a small business owner now helping me campaign, remind me every day why we need a government that respects and rewards hard work.
+And **my niece**, on the verge of graduating from **Georgia State University** with a game design degree, shows the promise that comes when we invest in young people’s futures.

+Keeping family close has always been one of my greatest priorities—so much so that I was fortunate enough to buy **two side-by-side homes** for us.
+Now, I’m running for Congress to make sure families across our district have the same opportunity to thrive, no matter their background.

-## Learn More About His Vision:
+## Learn More About My Vision
 - [Why I’m Running for Congress](/blog/why-im-running/)
 - [The Workers’ Housing Guarantee: Affordable Homes for All](/project/housing-community/)
 - [Healthcare is a Human Right: My Plan for Medicare for All](/project/healthcare/)
 - [Civil Rights and Equality: Standing Up for Justice](/project/civil-rights-equality)
 - [Technology for People: My Vision for Ethical AI](/project/ai/)

-This campaign is about **you**—your family, your future, and the fight for justice.
+I believe that **we** have the power to demand better—better wages, better healthcare, better schools, and a better future for all.
+Let’s stand together to create a Congress that champions the working class and protects every family’s right to thrive.

-Let’s get to work. **[Join Us Today](https://actionnetwork.org/forms/subscribe-form)**
+**Let’s get to work.
+[Join Us Today](https://actionnetwork.org/forms/subscribe-form)**